 It’s a tough question to answer!
 Half of the homes under construction have some owner-labor going into them.

-It is an excellent way to save money on your building project.
+It is an excellent way to save money on your building project in Ghana.

-The things the average owner may most safely undertake himself are: excavation, foundation, application of exterior walls, interior partitions, and finishing, roofing (after the roof rafters are in place.)
+Some of the activities you may safely undertake are: excavation, foundation, application of exterior walls, interior partitions, and finishing, roofing (after the roof rafters are in place.)

 Where the average owner is wise to take experienced help is in: erection of the structural frame including roof rafters, electrical work, plumbing, and heating.